MarcelPiNacy/MPMalloc-Obsolete/README.md

 ## Platform Support

 MPMalloc has been tested on Windows 10.
-It *should* work on Linux.
+It *should* also work on any Windows version that supports VirtualAlloc2 and on Linux systems.

 ## Overview